 Project Types

-Residential design is generally lower risk than commercial, multi-storey, or infrastructure projects.
-Complex buildings with challenging structural or environmental requirements attract higher premiums due to increased design liability.
+Residential design is typically lower risk than commercial, multi-storey, or infrastructure projects.
+Complex buildings with challenging structural or environmental requirements attract higher premiums because design errors carry greater financial consequences.

 💰